 Selenium is important for the thyroid, as an anti-oxidant and may help fight against certain cancers.
-The RDI for Australian women is 60mcg with Centrum delivering 92% of that and the others around 42%.
+The RDI for Australian women is 60mcg with Caruso’s comfortably exceeding that and Centrum coming very close.
+The others are all around half the RDI.
 Remember that a single brazil nut can provide more than double your RDI with other sources including yellowfin tuna and other seafood, ham and eggs.
 Be mindful of keeping yourself well below the daily upper limit which is around 400mcg.

 Zinc helps your body fight off bacteria and viruses, as well as helping the immune system and regulating the thyroid.
-Microgenics, Blackmores, Nature’s Own and Centrum all meet the 8mcg per day RDI while Cenovis and Swisse are a little lower.
+Microgenics, Caruso’s, Blackmores, Nature’s Own and Centrum all meet the 8mcg per day RDI while Cenovis and Swisse are a little lower.
+Aldi tops the zinc table here with 15mcg.
 Eating meat, shellfish, legumes or green vegetables will ensure you have sufficient zinc in your diet.

-Many of these items may provide genuine value, others…not so much.
-For example most studies on CoQ10 are around 100 – 200mg, so when you see a brand with 1mg….well that’s just marketing, folks.
-If you want we can sell you some Unicorn tears…they have magical healing properties too!
+Many of these polyphenols and herbal extracts may provide genuine value, others…not so much.
+Especially at the quantities that you can fit in a single multi.
+For example most studies showing efficacy of CoQ10 are on amounts between 100 – 200mg, so when you see a brand with 1mg….well that’s just tick-the-box marketing, folks.
+If you want we can sell you some endangered unicorn tears…they have magical healing properties too!

-None of the brands score as well in the minerals area with Centrum the only brand coming in at higher than 6 out of 10.
+None of the brands score as well in the minerals area with Caruso’s and Centrum the only brands coming in at higher than 6 out of 10.
 That said, there is much to be said for just supplementing on minerals when you are likely to consume much of these in your daily diet anyway (and more isn’t always best!)

 All of the brands we reviewed are good but none of them are perfect.
 That said, vitamins should be seen literally as supplements to a healthy diet, not a replacement for it.

-Our recommendation would be to run with Centrum for Women as the brand that is most complete in delivery of essential vitamins and minerals.
+The strongest performers are Centrum for Women, Caruso’s Women’s Super Multi or Aldi Essential Health Women’s High Potency.
+These are the three brands that are most complete in delivery of essential vitamins and minerals.
 You will still need to aim to boost potassium, chromium and vitamin K through dietary sources.

-© 2019 Strategic Business Media Unauthorised reproduction strictly prohibited.
+© 2023 Strategic Business Media Pty Ltd Unauthorised reproduction strictly prohibited.